gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Example new and noteworthy
 -->

-### Improved Sonar plugin

-The Sonar plugin has received a major overhaul.
-It is now based on the [Sonar Runner] (http://docs.codehaus.org/display/SONAR/Analyzing+with+Sonar+Runner), the new and officially supported way to invoke Sonar analysis.
-This makes the plugin compatible with Sonar 3.4 and future Sonar versions.
-In addition, the Sonar plugin's object model has been updated to cover JaCoCo and debug settings, and properties like `sonar.database.password` can now easily be set from the command line.
-Read on in the revised [Sonar chapter](userguide/sonar_plugin.html) of the Gradle user guide.

 ### IDEA plugin is now Scala aware

 When the IDEA plugin encounters a Scala project, it will now add additional configuration to make the